HEADSHOTS

 It is now easier to appear as you wish than to show up as you are.
 AI can turn a single selfie into an endless array of digital doppelgängers for you to choose from.
 Pro images—without the pros.
 No need for studios.
 No need for cameras.
 No need for soul-killing filters when humanity wasn't involved.

-Once upon a time, humans hired shamans to perform a centuries-old ritual framed in thorny verbs like shoot, capture, and take—barbs guarding a sacred process where ordinary people could glimpse the extraordinary within themselves.
+Once upon a time, humans would hire shamans to perform a centuries-old ritual framed in thorny verbs like shoot, capture, and take—barbs guarding a sacred process wherein ordinary people might glimpse the extraordinary truth within themselves.

 FOR 600 YEARS, the em-dash was more than just punctuation—it was the esoteric hallmark of a proper wordsmith.
 By the 19th century, its use had been elevated to an art form by authors like Dickinson, Austen, Melville... artists who proved that in the right pen, the em-dash is a musical instrument capable of bringing poetry to life—and making prose more deadly.